Stu1958/Bitaxe-ESP32CYD-Monitor/PythonScript/readme.md

 No installation required other than **Python 3**.

-If you find this useful you can buy me a coffee:
+If this tool was helpful, you can buy me a coffee or make a small donation:
 [Buy me a coffee](https://www.paypal.com/paypalme/stub1958)

 ---